-Delighting in the Trinity: An Introduction to the Christian Faith is a delightful book, and not just because of its title!
+Michael Reeves' Delighting in the Trinity: An Introduction to the Christian Faith is a delightful book, and not just because of its title!
 Reeves writes with both jocularity and profundity (that means he's both funny and deep) - two qualities that aren't easily combined.
 He's a great teacher and this is a great book that takes readers right to the heart of the Christian faith, while managing to introduce a fair bit of church history along the way.
 I loved this book!
 I hope you'll read it.
 (It would be a great companion, by the way, to my other favorite book on the Trinity, Fred Sanders' The Deep Things of God: How the Trinity Changes Everything.)

 One of my long term goals is to read through the complete Works of John Owen, and last year I finally finished reading volume three on The Holy Spirit.
 Contrary to what some people may think, I don't read particularly fast, and the Puritans especially take time.
 But I always find it worth the effort, even if it takes me several years to complete a volume (as was the case with this one).
-There are some real gems tucked away in this book, which is really the first four of six books, which together make up Owen's Pneumatologia, a magnum opus on the Holy Spirit that is probably still unsurpassed in English.
+There are some real gems tucked away in this book, which is really the first four of nine books, which together make up Owen's Pneumatologia, a magnum opus on the Holy Spirit that is probably still unsurpassed in English.
 Here's my favorite quote (which, incidentally, shows that a gospel-centered approach to holiness is not a 21st century fad): "Holiness is nothing but the implanting, writing, and realizing of the gospel in our souls."

 It's no secret that my other favorite writer is C. S. Lewis and a couple of books on Lewis deserve mention.
 Besides rereading several of Lewis's books, I also read for the first time Lyle Dorsett's Seeking the Secret Place: The Spiritual Formation of C. S. Lewis, Corbin Scott Carnell's Bright Shadow of Reality: Spiritual Longing in C. S. Lewis, and David Downing's Planets in Peril: A Critical Study of C. S. Lewis's Ransom Trilogy.
 Each was excellent, but if you just want to pick one, read Dorsett.

-Center Church: Doing Balanced, Gospel-Centered Ministry in Your City.
+The most helpful book I read related to pastoral work and ministry was, hands down, Tim Keller's Center Church: Doing Balanced, Gospel-Centered Ministry in Your City.
 This may be the longest contemporary book on pastoral ministry I've read, being almost 400 double-columned pages long, but it is also one of the best.
 Contrary to many books with the word "church" in the title, this isn't a step-by-step guide on how to introduce a program that will revolutionize church life.
 Don't read this book if you're looking for silver bullets.
 Instead, Keller presents a comprehensive theological vision for ministry that requires rigorous thought, personalization, and application.
 Few people could read this book without being rebuked and challenged on some front or another.
 But it's also a very hopeful book that both stretches your thinking and lifts your gaze to God himself.
 Must reading for any church leader.